Myth No.2 – DD cup is huge

 - A 12G cup is the same size cup as a 20DD

 - An 8J cup is equal to a 14GG.

-- Generally D cup augmented breasts are measured from a 16D mass, so on a size 10 frame it will look more like an F cup – most surgeons do not take into account the band size of a bra which results in a huge misconception.
+- Generally, D cup augmented breasts are measured from a 16D mass.
+So on a size 10 frame it will look more like an F cup, since most surgeons do not take into account the band size of a bra (resulting in a huge misconception).
 So when you see these very busty size 10 ‘D’ cup girls post augmentation they probably have equal to a bra sized F cup on their chest.